prathamesh-sonpatki/o11y-wiki/README.md

 ### TSDB

-TSDB or Time Series Databases are software systems are built for storing and retrieving time series data.
+TSDB or Time Series Databases are software systems for storing and retrieving time series data.
 Time series data are measurements or events that are tracked, monitored, downsampled, and aggregated over time.

 ### Trace

 A trace is the complete journey of a request or workflow as it moves from one part of the system to another.
-It is achieved by adding a common trace id as the request/action flows through all the hops.
+It is achieved by adding a standard trace id as the request/action flows through all the hops.

 ## U